Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Despite no annotations, the description discloses key behaviors: only passing tests are saved (failing skipped with warning) and automatic test_path detection.
-However, it does not explicitly mention that saving a new snapshot overwrites the previous baseline or warn about the destructive nature of the 'reset' parameter.
+With no annotations, the description carries full burden.
+It discloses that only passing tests are saved (failing tests are skipped with a warning), and it explains the auto-detection of 'test_path'.
+However, it does not explicitly warn about the destructive nature of the 'reset' parameter, though this is documented in the schema.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.